Challenges in the Life of Arnold Schwarzenegger in a Detailed Timeline

 On December 9, 2001, Arnold Schwarzenegger broke six ribs and was hospitalized for four days after a motorcycle crash in Los Angeles.

-In 2004, Arnold Schwarzenegger responded to the allegations of sexual misconduct admitting that he has "behaved badly sometimes" and apologized, but also stated that "a lot of [what] you see in the stories is not true".
+In 2004, Arnold Schwarzenegger responded to allegations of sexual misconduct, admitting he had "behaved badly sometimes" and apologized, while also disputing the truthfulness of many of the stories.

 November 2005: Defeat of Ballot Measures in Special Election

-In 2005, Peter Pilz advocated for the Austrian Parliament to revoke Arnold Schwarzenegger's Austrian citizenship due to his decision not to intervene in the executions of Donald Beardslee and Stanley Williams.
+In 2005, Peter Pilz from the Austrian Green Party unsuccessfully advocated for the Austrian Parliament to revoke Arnold Schwarzenegger's Austrian citizenship due to his decision not to intervene in the executions of Donald Beardslee and Stanley Williams, citing Article 33 of the Austrian Citizenship Act.

-January 8, 2006: Motorcycle accident with son Patrick
+January 8, 2006: Motorcycle accident in Los Angeles

 On December 23, 2006, Arnold Schwarzenegger tripped over his ski pole and broke his right femur while skiing in Sun Valley, Idaho, with his family.